blog-banner

 Source: Canva

-As mentioned earlier, the industrial-style kitchen runs amock, allowing creativity to take over.
+As mentioned earlier, an industrial kitchen runs amock, allowing creativity to take over.

-In open-concept spaces, where partitions are used, feature refined and functional furnishings.
+In open-concept spaces, where partitions are used, refined and functional furnishings are featured.
 Patrons of said design tend to swap their traditional kitchen islands for a long, workshop-like table.
 Countertop surfaces are multiplied and open-concept storage areas are all the rage.
 Shelves with a rustic finish, made with metal and wood, are used as a pantry.
 Most everything can be exposed, so the choice is yours!

 The walls are endowed with faux brick panels or concrete, or simply painted in black, grey, or another neutral shade.
 Whimsy just isn’t a match for this one.